-- We determined that, as of December 31, 2022, our employee population consisted of approximately 2,644 individuals.
-This population consisted of our full-time and part-time employees, as we do not have temporary or seasonal workers.
-As permitted by SEC rules, this population excludes employees that were acquired due to two separate transactions that we completed during the 2022 year: 137 individuals that became employees in connection with the Delaware Basin Acquisition, and 69 individuals that became employees in connection with the South Texas Acquisition. - We used a consistently applied compensation measure to identify our median employee of comparing the amount of salary or wages, bonuses, company contributions under our 401(k) plan, and the grant date fair value of equity awards determined under FASB ASC Topic 718.
+- We determined that, as of December 31, 2023, our employee population consisted of approximately 3,182 individuals.
+This population consisted of our full-time and part-time employees, as we do not have temporary or seasonal workers. - We used a consistently applied compensation measure to identify our median employee of comparing the amount of salary or wages, bonuses, company contributions under our 401(k) plan, and the grant date fair value of equity awards determined under FASB ASC Topic 718.
 We identified our median employee by consistently applying this compensation measure to all of our employees included in our analysis.
-For individuals hired after January 1, 2022 that were included in the employee population, we calculated these compensation elements on an annualized basis.
-We did not make any cost of living adjustments in identifying the median employee. - We combined all of the elements of the median employee's compensation for the 2022 year in accordance with the requirements of Item 402(c) (2)(x) of Regulation S-K, resulting in annual total compensation of \$135,339.
+For individuals hired after January 1, 2023 that were included in the employee population, we calculated these compensation elements on an annualized basis.
+We did not make any cost of living adjustments in identifying the median employee. - We combined all of the elements of the median employee's compensation for the 2023 year in accordance with the requirements of Item 402(c) (2)(x) of Regulation S-K, resulting in annual total compensation of \$133,130.